 We will periodically evaluate the collectability of amounts due from tenants and maintain an allowance for doubtful accounts for estimated losses resulting from the inability of tenants to make required payments under lease agreements.
 We exercise judgment in establishing these allowances and consider payment history and current credit status of tenants in developing these estimates.
-As of June 30, 2024 and June 30, 2023, we recognized an allowance for doubtful accounts of \$213,797 and \$150,786, respectively.
+As of June 30, 2023, we recognized an allowance for doubtful accounts of \$150,786.
+As of June 30, 2022, we have determined that all rent receivable balances outstanding, are collectible and do not require recording any uncollectible allowance.